This is what is will take for the US to solve its testing problem and actually get everyone back to work safely

 To be fair, there’s still a lot we don’t know about getting to a place where people can safely return to work en masse.
 But the stakes are immense: Not doing it right will trigger deadly secondary surges of COVID-19 cases and further lockdown misery.

 One thing every public health official agrees on is testing, and a lot more of it.
-That’s because testing is a kind of superhuman ability that allows officials to see, track, and do something about an invisible killer among a given population.
-Knowing who has the disease and where they’ve been is the first step to combatting the spread of the virus and getting the country back on its feet.
+That’s because testing is a kind of superhuman ability that permits officials to see, track, and do something about an invisible killer among a given population; knowing who has the disease and where they’ve been is the first step to combatting the spread of the virus and getting the country back on its feet.

 If done well across the US, it’s a critical foundation upon which all other measures to responsibly reopen the country’s economies rest.